Understanding Headaches

 • Throbbing or pounding in the head

-• Pain in the forehead or nose
+• Pain in the forehead in a strap like presentation

 Because there is still much to be discovered in the world of headaches it is important to do two things: